-- 2.21 The Council has frozen its share of council tax in 2018/19 and this is the ninth year of this policy.
-The cumulative loss of income as a result of this policy from 2010/11 to 2018/19 stands at £6.6m and the cumulative average saving to residents of £231. - 2.22 The assumption for 2019/20 is that the Council's precept will not rise, taking the cumulative loss of income as a result of the policy to £8.5m and the cumulative average saving to residents to £286 over the ten years.
-The net income foregone by not increasing council tax for 2019/20 from its 2018/19 level is £166k.

-- 2.23 In the plan presented to members in July 2018, it was assumed that the council tax freeze policy would remain in place for the foreseeable future.
-This assumptions has not changed. - 2.24 Given the likely significant funding challenges, volatility and uncertainty faced by the Council from 2020, it is the recommendation of the Section 151 Officer that all current assumptions should be reviewed in July 2019 by Cabinet as part of the mid-year review of the Medium Term Financial Strategy, when further clarity will be available surrounding local government funding. - 2.25 The impact of assuming a council tax precept freeze to 2024 is £1.7m of foregone council tax income. - 2.26 Growth projections in respect of the Council Tax Base remain consistent at 600 homes per annum. - 2.27 A scenario to model the impact of deflated growth in the council tax base is included in Appendix G.
+- 2.22 The Council has frozen its share of council tax in 2018/19 and this is the ninth year of this policy.
+The cumulative loss of income as a result of this policy from 2010/11 to 2018/19 stands at £6.6m and the cumulative average saving to residents of £231. - 2.23 The assumption for 2019/20 is that the Council's precept will not rise, taking the cumulative loss of income as a result of the policy to £8.5m and the cumulative average saving to residents to £286 over the ten years.
+The net income foregone by not increasing council tax for 2019/20 from its 2018/19 level is £168k. - 2.24 In the plan presented to members in July 2018, it was assumed that the council tax freeze policy would remain in place for the foreseeable future.
+This assumptions has not changed. - 2.25 Given the likely significant funding challenges, volatility and uncertainty faced by the Council from 2020, it is the recommendation of the Section 151 Officer that all current assumptions should be reviewed in July 2019 by Cabinet as part of the mid-year review of the Medium Term Financial Strategy, when further clarity will be available surrounding local government funding. - 2.26 The impact of assuming a council tax precept freeze to 2024 is in the region of £1.8m, of foregone council tax income (given the current forecasts around growth as per below). - 2.27 Growth projections in respect of the Council Tax Base remain consistent at 600 homes per annum. - 2.28 A scenario to model the impact of deflated growth in the council tax base is included in Appendix G.